 - 2.2.
 The Trustees have overall responsibility for the administration of UnitySP's finances.
 The main responsibilities of the Trustees are prescribed in the Funding Agreement between UnitySP and the DFE and in UnitySP's scheme of Delegated Authority.
-The main responsibilities include: - Lensuring that grants are used only for the purposes intended, in particular those from the ESFA; - Agreement, and are used only for the purposes intended; - Approval of the annual budget; - Approval of the annual statutory accounts and financial statements; - Appointment of the CEO; and - Appointment of the Director of Finance & HR, in conjunction with the CEO.
+The main responsibilities include: - Ensuring that grants are used only for the purposes intended, in particular those from the ESFA; - Ensuring that funds from other sources are received according to UnitySP's Funding Agreement, and are used only for the purposes intended; - Approval of the annual budget; - Approval of the annual statutory accounts and financial statements; - Appointment of the CEO; and - Appointment of the Director of Finance & HR, in conjunction with the CEO.